epatnor/epatnor.github.io/README.md

 Use one of the free hosting services like GitHub Pages, Netlify, or Vercel from the previous suggestions to deploy this page.
 Make sure to update the targetUrl to the desired receiving endpoint for further processing once the personnummer has been validated.
 This should give a clear view of what's happening with each request!

+How to Implement:
+Create the CSS file: Save the style.css code in a new file called style.css in the same directory as your index.html.
+Link to the CSS file: Make sure you have the <link rel="stylesheet" href="style.css"> in the <head> of your HTML file to ensure the styles are applied.

+Advantages:
+Cleaner HTML: The HTML now only contains the structure and minimal inline styling.
+Easier Updates: If you want to update or expand the design, you can simply modify the style.css file without touching the HTML.
+Scalability: If your project grows or you add more pages, you can easily apply the same styles by linking the style.css file across multiple pages.